 - Select your device in iTunes.
 Look at the date and size of each backup and pick the most relevant one.

-If you've never synced with iTunes or set up Find My iPhone in iCloud, you'll need to use recovery mode to restore your device.
+If you've never synced with iTunes, you'll need to use recovery mode to restore your device.
 This will erase the device and its passcode.

 - Connect your iOS device to your computer and open iTunes.
 If you don't have a computer, borrow one from a friend, or go to an Apple Retail Store or Apple Authorized Service Provider.